Bayamón Fútbol Club: 2010

 In March 2010, Bayamón FC debuted in the Caribbean Football Union's 2010 CFU Club Championship, qualifier for the 2010–11 CONCACAF Champions League.
 Bayamón had Costa Rica international defender Kendall Waston in their squad.
-The club, along Saint Vincent Motor Systems 3 of Saint Vincent and the Grenadines, had already classified to the second round due to Elite SC's retirement and Defense Force's group change, playing two games to determine the group's winner.
+The club, along Saint Vincent Motor Systems 3 of Saint Vincent and the Grenadines, had already qualified to the second round due to Elite SC's retirement and Defense Force's group change, playing two games to determine the group's winner.
 The first game was originally scheduled for 25 March 2010, but Systems 3's personnel only arrived partially, forcing the club to replace the date with an exhibition game against the Puerto Rico Islanders, dropping the game 0–1.
 On 27 March 2010, both teams began the series at Juan Ramón Loubriel Stadium, with Bayamón FC defeating Systems 3 by a score of 4–1.
 Both teams tied 2–1 in the second game, keeping the global score in favor of the local team, which clinched the group's first place.

 Bayamón advanced through the second round after beating Avenues United 8–2 in global score.
 They became the second Puerto Rican club to reach the Final Round along with Puerto Rico Islanders.
 The final round was played in Trinidad where Bayamón faced the Islanders, San Juan Jabloteh and local champions Joe Public FC.
 A 3–0 loss against the Islanders, put Bayamón down in the standings followed by another loss against San Juan Jabloteh.
 In the final match, Bayamón got their most memorable win against local champions Joe Public FC with a 3–1 score.